 - In the first volume of The League of Extraordinary Gentlemen, the League works for "M", speculated to be Mycroft Holmes.
 However, as it turns out, "M" is actually Moriarty, who is using them to expand his own criminal empire.
 The villain they're fighting against is still a monster, however.

 - In the Spawn comics, Cogliostro only helped and mentored Spawn so that he could re-enter hell to become its ruler.
 For his real identity is Cain, the first killer and therefore the first hellspawn.

 - Indiana Jones and the Last Crusade.
 Indiana Jones fights against the Brotherhood of the Cruciform Sword during the film.
 It turns out they're just trying to protect the Grail's hiding place from the Nazis.
-The person who sent Jones on the mission to find the Grail, Walter Donovan, is really the Big Bad and a Nazi.
+The person who sent Jones on the mission to find the Grail, Walter Donovan, is really the Big Bad and a Nazi sympathizer (well, kind of).

-- In Sky High, the cute older girl is playing him for a fool she's actually a supervillain who got age reduced, and the imposing bully guy is actually just hot-headed.
+- In Sky High (2005), the cute older girl is playing him for a fool.
+She's actually a supervillain who got age reduced, and the imposing bully guy is actually just hot-headed.

 - Memory, Sorrow, and Thorn: The heroes are striving desperately to save the mortal races from the undying wrath of the Storm King, and are using the fragments of a book of prophecy to help them.
 The book was part of a very long con by the Storm King, strong in ill-will but weak in physical presence.
 By following the book's instructions they're filling out the recipe to bring him back from the dead and undo hundreds of years of history.